wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

     path: /etc/nginx/sites-enabled/{{ project_name }}
   notify: restart nginx
 ```

-Handler was specified above, we need to add it in its own file
+notify clauses above specify a handler, we need to add it in its own file
 ```yaml
 cat handlers/main.yml
 ---